apache/druid/docs/design/index.md

 - Digital marketing/advertising analytics
 - Business intelligence/OLAP

-If you are experimenting with a new use case for Druid, or if you have questions about Druid's capabilities and features, join the [Apache Druid Slack](http://apachedruidworkspace.slack.com/) channel.
-There you can connect with Druid experts, ask questions, and get help in real-time.
+If you are experimenting with a new use case for Druid or have questions about Druid's capabilities and features, join the [Apache Druid Slack](http://apachedruidworkspace.slack.com/) channel.
+There, you can connect with Druid experts, ask questions, and get help in real time.

 ## Key features of Druid